luigiminardim/UnB-FinalProject-DnsOverBitcoin/README.md

 - name: A fixed ASCII string identifying this output as containing Name-Token metadata.
 - `$label`: The unique UTF-8 string representing the name of the token (e.g., "mydomain").
-- `$operation`: A single byte (unsigned 8-bit integer) indicating the operation: 0 for token creation and 1 for updating an existing token.
 - `OP_0`: An opcode used as a separator between different sections of the inscription.
 This allows for extensibility and the potential inclusion of data for different protocols associated with the same Name-Token in the future.
 - `$section_protocol`: An ASCII string identifying the protocol for which the subsequent arguments are intended (e.g., "dns-nostr").
 - `$argument_0`: The first argument specific to the protocol defined in `$section_protocol`.
 The format and number of arguments depends on the protocol.